A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Multiplication tables of Clifford algebras

-\begin{prop} Consider the multiplication table $\mathbf{M}$.
+\begin{proposition} Consider the multiplication table $\mathbf{M}$.
 All elements $m_{k j} $ are different for a fixed row $k$.
-All elements $m_{i q }$ are different for a fixed column $q$. \end{prop} \begin{proof} The results follow from the simplification Th. \ref{th:simpf}.
+All elements $m_{i q }$ are different for a fixed column $q$. \end{proposition} \begin{proof} The results follow from the simplification Th. \ref{th:simpf}.
 Fix $k$.
 Then for $e_K, e_J \in \mathbf{B} $

 which is a different way of writing the simplification Lemma.
 Suppose that we have equality for 2 indices $j, j^\prime$.
 Then

 and let $\delta = J \cap J^\prime$.
 Then

 Therefore, $j = j^\prime$.
 By symmetry, the same reasoning applies to a fixed column $q$. \end{proof}